 NOTE: This article is all about the Egyptian Museum located in Tahrir Square in downtown Cairo.
 For information about the new Grand Egyptian Museum (GEM), you can find a summary in Fun Facts about the new Grand Egyptian Museum here on Egypt Travel Blog.
 For more extensive information on the GEM, check out www.GrandEgyptianMuseum.org.

-There are lots of museums in Egypt and in Cairo and lots of museums around world with Egyptian artifacts, but no other museum in the world contains such an extensive collection of ancient Egyptian artifacts as does this one in Cairo, Egypt.
-And perhaps more remarkably, nowhere else in the world can you get so close and intimate with Egyptian history as you can in this particular museum.
+There are lots of museums in Egypt and in Cairo and lots of museums around the world with Egyptian artifacts, but no other museum in the world contains such an extensive collection of ancient Egyptian artifacts as this one in Cairo, Egypt.
+And perhaps more remarkably, nowhere else in the world can you get as close and intimate with Egyptian history as you can in this particular museum.

 The Egyptian Museum is the hub of research, storage, and display of zillions of artifacts from Egypt’s ancient kingdoms, some discovered long ago and others discovered quite recently.
 Remember as I keep saying, nearly all of Egypt is still an active archaeological site today, and it’s the only place in the world that’s like this on this scale.